“I have seen an original 1611 King James Version. I cannot read it. It looks like a foreign language.”

 1611 Bible symbols

 A tilde or macron (~ -) is used in some words as a sort of abbreviation.
 An “m” or “n” following a vowel may be replaced by placing the tilde or macron over the vowel, as cõfessing in Mark 1:5.
 This is the equivalent of “confessing,” abbreviated.
 This usage probably was a printer’s decision, to save space; compare Matthew 3:6 where it is confessing rather than cõfessing.
-In 2 Corinthians 13:7 what appears to be a “y” is a form of the letter “thorn” (þ) The “yt” (yͭ) is an abbreviation for “that”.
+See also Acts 13:30, which shows the omission may also be at the end of a word – “frõ.” “yͤ” abbreviates “the” and “yͭ” abbreviates “that”.
+In 2 Chronicles 23:21 “wt” abbreviates “with”.

 These two verses in Isaiah 53 in Illustration 12 show three different symbols used to lead to marginal notes: asterisk, cross or dagger, and double bar (*, †, ||).
 The asterisk (*) denotes a cross reference to a related scripture or scriptures.
 The cross, or dagger, (†) indicates a more literal translation (prefaced by Heb., Chal., or Gr., followed by a word or words in italics).The double bar (||) points to an alternate reading (|| Or, followed by a word or words in italics).